Saint Julian (album): Background

 Saint Julian was the first album recorded under a new Cope deal with Island Records, following two poorly selling albums on the Mercury/Polygram label.
-Encouraged by his new manager Cally Callomon, Cope cleaned up and changed his image: cutting his hair, wearing rocker's leathers and embracing a "Rock God" perspective, as well as investing in a bizarre climbable microphone stand with integral steps.
+Encouraged by his new manager Cally Callomon, Cope cleaned up and changed his image: cutting his hair, wearing rocker's leathers and embracing a "Rock God" perspective, as well as investing in a climbable microphone stand with integral steps.

 To record and tour the album, Cope put together a new backing group, informally known as the "Two-Car Garage Band".
 This featured lead guitarist Donald Ross Skinner and former Waterboys drummer Chris Whitten (both of whom had played on Cope's previous album Fried), plus bass player James Eller (who'd played alongside Cope on the second Teardrop Explodes album, Wilder) and Cope himself on vocals and rhythm guitar.
+Cope played a red Gibson ES-335 12-string guitar strung with 9 strings (a single course of E, A and D strings, with the G, B and high E strings doubled) to get a fuller sound.

-Also credited on the album was keyboardist Double DeHarrison; promotional material of the era (which gave some background detail on each band member) indicated that DeHarrison was from Oregon, and had previously scored several "art sex" films and played in the late 1970s German group Tin Haus.
-In fact, Double DeHarrison was an alias for Cope himself, and "Tin Haus" (and the films DeHarrison was said to have scored) were entirely fictitious.
-Cope also used the De Harrison pseudonym for the "Oregon guitar" playing on "A Crack in the Clouds" (the slow fingerpicked continuo) and would go on to use it again on subsequent solo albums.
-For live shows of the era, Richard Frost joined the band on keyboards, "replacing" DeHarrison.
+Also credited on the album was a keyboardist called Double DeHarrison.
+Promotional material of the era (which gave some background detail on each band member) indicated that DeHarrison was from Oregon, and had previously scored several "art sex" films and played in the late 1970s German group Tin Haus.
+In fact, Double DeHarrison was an alias for Cope himself, and both "Tin Haus" and the films DeHarrison was said to have scored were entirely fictitious.
+The distinctive electronic peal which punctuates "World Shut Your Mouth" is the start-up tone of Cope's main keyboard.
+Cope also used the DeHarrison pseudonym for the "Oregon guitar" playing on "A Crack in the Clouds" (the slow fingerpicked continuo) and would go on to use it again on subsequent solo albums.
+For live shows Richard Frost joined the band on keyboards, "replacing" DeHarrison.